muratscgn/bootstrap-coffe-project/README.md

 In order to improve and not forget the issues related to Bootstrap 5, I wanted to make a project inspired by Starbucks.

 I continue to improve myself in this process.
-In this project, I made the homepage of a Kahveci.
-Every day new projects and I continue to improve myself by doing challenges.
+In this project, I made the homepage of a coffe shop.
+Every day new projects and
+I continue to improve myself by doing challenges.

 CANLI DEMO: https://bootstrap-coffe-project.vercel.app/